 The Compensation Committee currently consists of Messrs.
-Fernandez, Villamil and Yelen, each of whom has been determined to be independent as defined under Rule 4200(a)(15) of the Nasdaq Marketplace Rules.
+Villamil and Yelen, each of whom has been determined to be independent as defined under Rule 5605(a)(2) of the Nasdaq Listing Rules.
+Antonio Fernandez was a member of the Compensation Committee until his resignation from the Board on August 12, 2009.
 Mr. Villamil serves as the Chairman of the Compensation Committee.
-The Compensation Committee held five meetings during the fiscal year ended December 31, 2008.
+The Compensation Committee held four meetings during the fiscal year ended December 31, 2009.

-The Board has determined that all Compensation Committee members are "independent" under the Nasdaq Marketplace Rules listing standards.
+The Board has determined that all Compensation Committee members are "independent" under the Nasdaq Listing Rules listing standards.
 The Board has also determined that each Compensation Committee member qualifies as a "Non-Employee Director" under Rule 16b-3 of the Exchange Act and that each member, qualifies as an "outside director" under Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Internal Revenue Code").

-The Compensation Committee reviews our compensation practices and policies, annually reviews performance and approves the compensation for the CEO and other senior executives, reviews and discusses with management the Compensation Discussion and Analysis prepared in accordance with the SEC's disclosure rules for executive compensation, and furnishes a report for inclusion in the Company's proxy statement.
+The Compensation Committee reviews our compensation practices and policies, annually reviews performance and approves the compensation for the CEO and other senior executives, and reviews and discusses with management the compensation disclosures prepared in accordance with the SEC's disclosure rules for executive compensation.
 In addition, the Compensation Committee:

-- reviews and makes recommendations to management with respect to our overall compensation programs and policies; - approves the adoption, amendment, and termination of incentive compensation and deferred compensation programs for our employees;

-- approves employment agreements and severance arrangements for the CEO, as appropriate; - approves employment agreements and severance arrangements for our senior executives (other than the CEO), as appropriate; - interprets and supervises the administration of our stock and long-term incentive compensation programs; and - exercises all authority of the Board under our equity-based plans.
+- reviews and makes recommendations to management with respect to our overall compensation programs and policies; - approves the adoption, amendment, and termination of incentive compensation and deferred compensation programs for our employees; - approves employment agreements and severance arrangements for the CEO, as appropriate; - approves employment agreements and severance arrangements for our senior executives (other than the CEO), as appropriate; - interprets and supervises the administration of our stock and long-term incentive compensation programs; and - exercises all authority of the Board under our equity-based plans.